Schedule 2 provisional administration rates

 Provisional administration rate (Costs/Benefits) x 100%

-* includes the Occupational Health and Safety Act (OHSA), Workplace Safety and Insurance Appeals Tribunal (WSIAT) costs and Ministry of Labour, Immigration, Training and Skills Development costs when applicable, among others.
+* includes the Occupational Health and Safety Act (OHSA) and Ministry of Labour, Immigration, Training and Skills Development costs when applicable, among others

-The 2023 administration rate initially set at 12.0 per cent of expected benefit payments is anticipated to be 11.9 per cent at year-end.
+The 2024 administration rate initially set at 11.3 per cent of expected benefit payments is still anticipated to be 11.3 per cent at year-end.
 This percentage is also referred to as the latest forecast for federally regulated organizations.

 Organizations covered under the Government Employees Compensation Act (GECA) administered by the Department of Employment and Social Development Canada (ESDC)

-The 2024 provisional administration rate for organizations covered under the Government Employees Compensation Act is 11.2 per cent of expected benefit payments.
-This is a $0.1 million increase in total expenses and a $5.3 million increase in benefit payments from the 2023 provisional administration rate.
+The 2025 provisional administration rate for organizations covered under the Government Employees Compensation Act is 12.1 per cent of expected benefit payments.
+This is a $0.1 million decrease in total expenses and a $5.4 million decrease in benefit payments from the 2024 provisional administration rate.

 WSIB administration